Travel by Any Means Necessary

 Travel with dogs is common, but cats are not as easy to travel with and some accommodations need to be made to make sure it is a successful trip for everyone involved.
 Here are some of my tips if you ever want to travel with your feline friends:

 1. Know your furry friends.
 How do they handle new environments and travel in a carrier?
-Our black cat, Velvet, gets car sick, so she stayed behind with family.
+Our black cat, Velvet, gets car sick, so she stays behind with family.
 While Callie has separation anxiety, she has no issues in new environments so she makes a good traveling cat.
 Roary is super easygoing and has gone camping with us several times.

 2. You need a carrier that your cat is comfortable in.
 It is not safe for animals to be running free in a moving car.
 There are lots of different types of carriers: hard-sided, soft-sided, backpacks, etc. Hard-sided carriers can be difficult to get cats into so I prefer soft-sided carriers that open from the top.